public-key-cryptography/public-key-editor/README.md

 	stead of log extraction.
 The integer digital signature algorithm is based on the discrete log problem or dlp because it uses one equation for the static signature key y = a ^ x (mod p), another equation for the one-time signature key r = a ^ k (mod p), and a third equation for the signature s = k m + x r (mod p-1) where p is the base modulus and p-1 is the exponent modulus.
+This signature algorithm is also not secure because the integer discrete log problem is just as broken as the integer factor- ization problem.

 	Elliptic curve ciphers Q = k P where the points are defined by the equation y^2 == x^3 + a x + b (mod p) are not included in the software because the elliptic curve discrete log function has a